-Application for the study of the PhD Degree is made through the relevant Faculty office.
+Application to study for a PhD can be made through the relevant faculty office.

-The Doctoral Degrees Board approves PhD candidature and administers the examination of PhD theses.
+The Doctoral Degrees Board (DDB) approves PhD candidates and administers the examination of PhD theses.

 Procedure for examination

 After you have finished your research, you must submit a thesis for examination.
 Your supervisor will tell you when the thesis is acceptable for submission.

 As a PhD candidate you can submit your theses at any time as long as you are registered for 2 years.

 The DDB will not insist on your supervisor’s approval before accepting a PhD thesis, but it recommended that you only submit your theses after getting your supervisor's approval.
 You must inform the DDB officer in writing of your intention to submit your theses.